-The data processing process of MapReduce is mainly divided into two stages: Map stage and Reduce stage.
-Map stage is executed before Reduce stage.
-The processing logic of Map and Reduce is defined by user, but must comply with the MapReduce framework protocol.
+MapReduce is a distributed data processing model.
+Its data processing process is generally divided into two sequential stages: Map stage and Reduce stage.
+The processing logic of Map and Reduce is defined by a user, but must comply with the MapReduce framework protocol.

-Each Map Worker will do computing after reading their data and output the result to Reduce.
-While Map Worker outputs the data, it needs to specify a key for each output record.
-The value of this Key determines which Reduce Worker this data will be sent to.
-The relationship between key value and Reduce Worker is m any-to-one relationship.
-Data with the same key will be sent to the same Reduce Worker.
-A single Reduce Worker may receive the data with multiple key values.
+Each Map Worker performs computing after reading the data and output the result to Reduce.
+Because Map Worker outputs the data, it needs to specify a key for each output record.
+The value of this Key determines which Reduce Worker the data is sent to.
+The relationship between key value and Reduce Worker is an any-to-one relationship.
+Data with the same key is sent to the same Reduce Worker, and a single Reduce Worker may receive data of multiple key values.

 Before Reduce stage, MapReduce framework sorts the data according to their Key values, and make sure data with same Key value is grouped together.
 If a user specifies ‘Combiner’, the framework calls Combiner to aggregate the same key data.
 The user must define the logic of Combiner.
 Compared to the classical MapReduce framework, the input parameter and output parameter of Combiner must be consistent with Reduce in MaxCompute.
 This processing is generally called ‘Shuffle’.